P2T: Pyramid Pooling Transformer for Scene Understanding: Related Work

-The concept of pyramid pooling is first proposed by He \etal \cite{he2015spatial} for image classification and object detection.
+In computer vision, pyramid pooling is a long-history and widely-acknowledged technique for extracting feature presentations.
+Before the renaissance of deep CNNs \cite{krizhevsky2012imagenet}, there emerged several well-known works that applied pyramid pooling for recognizing natural scenes \cite{grauman2005pyramid,lazebnik2006beyond}.
+Inspired by \cite{grauman2005pyramid,lazebnik2006beyond}, He \etal \cite{he2015spatial} introduced pyramid pooling to deep CNNs for image classification and object detection.
 They adopted several pooling operations to pool the final convolutional feature map of a CNN backbone into several fixed-size maps.
 These resulting maps are then flattened and concatenated into a fixed-length representation for robust visual recognition.
 Then, Zhao \etal \cite{zhao2017pyramid} applied pyramid pooling for semantic segmentation.
 Instead of flattening in \cite{he2015spatial}, they upsampled the pooled fixed-size maps into the original size and concatenated the upsampled maps for prediction.
 Their success suggests the effectiveness of pyramid pooling in dense prediction.
 After that, pyramid pooling has been widely applied to various vision tasks such as semantic segmentation \cite{zhao2017pyramid,chen2017deeplab,sarker2018slsdeep,yuan2021ocnet,lian2021cascaded} and object detection \cite{he2015spatial,yoo2015multi,kim2018parallel,huang2020dc}.

 Unlike existing literature that explores pyramid pooling in CNNs for specific tasks, we propose to adapt the concept of pyramid pooling to the vision transformer backbone network.
-With this idea, we manage to propose P2T, a flexible and powerful transformer backbone, which can be easily used by various vision tasks for feature representation learning.
+With this idea, we first embed the pyramid pooling into the basic pooling-based attention block of our P2T backbone, which can simultaneously reduce the sequence length and learn powerful contextual feature representations.
+P2T can be easily used by various vision tasks for feature representation learning, while previous works about pyramid pooling are limited to a specific vision task.
 Extensive experiments on image classification, semantic segmentation, object detection, and instance segmentation demonstrate the superiority of P2T compared with existing CNN- and transformer-based networks.
+Therefore, this work is distinctive and would benefit the research on various vision tasks.

 \CheckRmv{

 }